deploymenttheory/terraform-provider-jamfpro/docs/resources/restricted_software.md

 Optional:

 - `all_computers` (Boolean) Indicates if the restricted software applies to all computers.
-- `building_ids` (List of Number) A list of building IDs associated with the restricted software.
+- `building_ids` (Set of Number) A list of building IDs associated with the restricted software.
-- `computer_group_ids` (List of Number) A list of computer group IDs associated with the restricted software.
+- `computer_group_ids` (Set of Number) A list of computer group IDs associated with the restricted software.
-- `computer_ids` (List of Number) A list of computer IDs associated with the restricted software.
+- `computer_ids` (Set of Number) A list of computer IDs associated with the restricted software.
-- `department_ids` (List of Number) A list of department IDs associated with the restricted software.
+- `department_ids` (Set of Number) A list of department IDs associated with the restricted software.
 - `exclusions` (Block List, Max: 1) Exclusions for the restricted software. (see [below for nested schema](#nestedblock--scope--exclusions))
 - `limitations` (Block List, Max: 1) Limitations for the restricted software. (see [below for nested schema](#nestedblock--scope--limitations))